-Model run is the term used for one complete model calculation of atmospheric conditions for a determined forecast range (days) and area.
+Model run is the term used for one complete model calculation of atmospheric conditions for a determined forecast period (days) and area.
 The time of completion of the run is also called model update time.

 A model run consists of: